-Each cocktail has only 4 to 6 ingredients, like the Japanese prefer their cocktails.
-All drinks are sake, shochu (soju) or whiskey based.
+Each cocktail has only 4 to 6 ingredients like the Japanese prefer their cocktails.
+All drinks are sake, shochu (soju) or whiskey-based.

-Along with bar chows Yabu has prepared exclusively for that special evening, we were able to try some of the 7 Yabu Craft Cocktails.
+Along with bar chows that Yabu has prepared exclusively for that special evening, we were able to try some of the 7 Yabu Craft Cocktails.

 As Erwan mentioned, if you want to start with something light, you must choose Honshea or Kyohime.

-Honshea is a straightforward mix of sake and lemon, while Kyohime is a bit more complicated combination of shochu, iced tea, mint and lime.
+Honshea is a straightforward mix of sake and lemon, while Kyohime is a bit more complicated combination of shochu, iced tea, mint, and lime.